ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part4/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-    You can continue learning about Docker.
+    You can continue learning about Infrastructure as Code.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/servers-and-cloud-computing/"